Azure/azure-kusto-spark/docs/KustoSource.md

  **Mandatory Parameters:**

  * **KUSTO_CLUSTER**:
-  Kusto cluster from which the data will be read.
+  'kustoCluster' - Kusto cluster from which the data will be read.
   Use either cluster profile name for global clusters, or <profile-name.region> for regional clusters.
   For example: if the cluster URL is 'https://testcluster.eastus.kusto.windows.net', set this property as either 'testcluster.eastus', or  'https://testcluster.eastus.kusto.windows.net'.

   * **KUSTO_DATABASE**:
-  Kusto database from which the data will be read.
+  'kustoDatabase' - Kusto database from which the data will be read.
 The client must have 'viewer' privileges on this database, unless it has 'admin' privileges on the table.

   **Authentication Parameters** can be found [AAD Application Authentication](Authentication.md).

   * **KUSTO_QUERY**:
-  A flexible Kusto query (can simply be a table name).
+  'kustoQuery' - A flexible Kusto query (can simply be a table name).
 The schema of the resulting dataframe will match the schema of the query result.

  **Optional Parameters:**

  * **KUSTO_TIMEOUT_LIMIT**:
- An integer number corresponding to the period in seconds after which the operation will timeout.
+ 'timeoutLimit' - An integer number corresponding to the period in seconds after which the operation will timeout.
  This is an upper limit that may coexist with addition timeout limits as configured on Spark or Kusto clusters.

     **Default:** '5400' (90 minutes)

 * **KUSTO_CLIENT_REQUEST_PROPERTIES_JSON**:
-  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from Kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
+  'clientRequestPropertiesJson' - A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from Kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
 Use toString to create the json.